-Sensu filters allow you to filter events destined for one or more event handlers.
-Sensu filters evaluate their expressions against the event data, to determine if the event should be passed to an event handler.
+Sensu event filters allow you to filter events destined for one or more event handlers.
+Sensu event filters evaluate their expressions against the event data to determine whether the event should be passed to an event handler.

-Filters are commonly used to filter recurring events (i.e. to eliminate notification noise) and to filter events from systems in pre-production environments.
+Use event filters to eliminate notification noise from recurring events and to filter events from systems in pre-production environments.

 occurrences is equal to

 1) or hourly events (every hour after the first occurrence, calculated with the check’s

 Events in Sensu Go are handled regardless of check execution status.
 Even successful check events are passed through the pipeline, so you’ll need to add a clause for non-zero status.

 sensuctl filter create hourly \ --action allow \ --expressions "event.check.occurrences == 1 || event.check.occurrences % (3600 / event.check.interval) == 0"

 hourly event filter, you can assign it to a handler.

 Because you want to reduce the number of Slack messages Sensu sends, you’ll apply the event filter to an existing handler named

 is_incident filter, so only failing events are handled.